“OK, fair enough.”

 - Your brother wants to buy a new car.
 You don't think he should because you don't think he needs it.
 You argue with him about it, but he says that it's his decision.
 You agree that it's his decision, so you're going to stop arguing about it.

-This phrase doesn't sound too negative or too positive.
-It's a neutral, balanced expression that you can use at work, with friends, and in most situations.
+"Fair enough" doesn't sound too negative or too positive.
+It's a neutral, balanced expression.
+You can use it at work, with friends, and in most situations.